googleapis/google-cloud-python/packages/gapic-generator/README.rst

     A generator for protocol buffer described APIs for and in Python 3.

-This is a proof-of-concept generator for API client libraries for APIs specified by `protocol buffers`_, such as those inside Google.
+This is a generator for API client libraries for APIs specified by `protocol buffers`_, such as those inside Google.
 It takes a protocol buffer (with particular annotations) and uses it to generate a client library.